General

 All our software is subscription based; your purchase allows you to use the software for the period you purchase.
 At the end of your subscription you will need to renew your subscription in order to continue using the software.
 You can also allow the subscription to lapse and then continue the subscription again at a later date if you don’t need it for a while.

+What versions of Revit do you support?
 What if I still have projects on an older version of Revit?

 Keynote Manager